Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer

 When they apply for a visa, non-EU nationals get an immigration decision which is a letter telling them what they have applied for, what they are considered eligible for and, if refused, that they could apply for another visa.
 It is a long letter explaining the decision-making process and how to challenge the decision.
 There should be a similar letter for EU nationals.
 Under the EU settlement scheme, the Home Office does not say why settled status is refused.

 Based on the Home Office data, since the scheme was put in place the proportion of people being granted pre-settled status rather than settled status has increased.
-As you noted, it was 32% during the testing phase last year and 42% in July.
+As you noted, it was 32% during the testing phase in 2018 and 42% in July 2019.
 Why?

 It is hard to tell as the system has been open to the public only for four months.
 Previously, there were test phases with groups of people expected to have easy cases, so it might be that the number of settled status granted in the beginning was inflated.
 When you have a scheme like this, usually people who are more likely to be accepted, more confident in the result and more able to get help apply early on.
 More complex applications will come up later.
 Probably we’ll see this trend.
 The problem is that we have to guess because the Home Office does not explain the decisions.